Get Your Bible Reading Plan Below

 Write your questions.
 Your thoughts.
 Your concerns.
 Your doubts.
 Your prayers.
 Revelation that God has given you.

 Here are questions to get you going as you begin to journal.

 • How does this chapter make me feel?

 • What happened in this chapter?
-And how does what happened connect to God’s overall plan for mankind?
+And how does what happened connect to God’s overall plan for mankind and my life?

 • What things about this chapter excite (or perplex) me?